canvas-medical/documentation/collections/_documentation/practicelocations.md

 ***
 **Background Gradient**<br><br>
 The background colors in the patient chart can be customized.
 The default setting is a gradient of blue to orange to mimic the sunset of our default background image.
-You can change this to match your brand colors if desired"
+You can change this to match your brand colors if desired.

 ***
 **Active**<br><br>